Contrast-Security-OSS/docs/content/developer/sdk/java/ContrastJenkinsPlugin.md

 tags: "Jenkins SDK Integration Java"
 -->

-[Jenkins](https://jenkins.io/) is a Continuous Integration (CI) application that can be used to build, deploy and run applications.
+[Jenkins](https://jenkins.io/) is a continuous integration (CI) application that can be used to build, deploy and run applications.
 The Contrast Jenkins Plugin is a tool for integrating Contrast with your Jenkins CI instance.
 You can use it to test your connection to Contrast and verify your build with threshold conditions.

 ## Use The Plugin